BretFisher/nodejs-rocks-in-docker/README.md

 - Better image that has less CVE's, build your own base with `ubuntu:20.04` and Node install (official build, image COPY, or deb package)
 - Tiny prod image that's using a supported Node.js build: `gcr.io/distroless/nodejs:16`

-### General goals of a base Node.js image
+### General goals of a Node.js image

-In order of priority, for the final production stage image:
+My goals/requirements, in order of priority, for the final production stage image:

 - Tier 1 support by the Node.js team.
 - Minimal CVEs.
 No HIGH or CRITICAL vulnerabilities.
 - Version (even to patch level) is controlled, to ensure reproducable builds/tests.
-- Doesn't container unneeded packages, like Python or build tools.
+- Doesn't contain unneeded packages, like Python or build tools.
-- Under 200MB image size.
+- Under 200MB image size (without code or node_modules).

-### Compairing options against our goals
+### Node.js base image comparison stats

 Here's a compairison of the resonable options I've come up with.
 Most I've tried in real workloads at some point.
-Some are shown as base images without Node.js just so you can see their CVE count (as of April 2022) and realize their a non-starter.
+Some are shown as base images without Node.js just so you can see their CVE count (as of April 2022) and realize they're a non-starter.
 Others are a combo of a base image with Node.js installed (in various ways).
-Lastly, remember that in multi-stage setups, we can always have one base for dev/build environments and another for test/production.
+Lastly, remember that in multi-stage setups, we can always have one base for dev/build/test environments and another for production.

 Important values that distinguish one image from others are bolded.

-Highlights of note:

-- While Alpine isn't showing CVEs, it's not the smallest image, nor is it a supported [Tier 1](https://github.com/nodejs/node/blob/master/BUILDING.md#platform-list) build by the Node.js team. **It's one of the reasons I don't recommend Alpine-based Node.js images**.
-- Note my use of `node:16-bullseye-slim`.
-Then notice the better CVE count of it vs. `node:16-slim`. **Node.js Debian images don't change the Debian version after a major Node version is released.** If you want to combine the latest Node.js LTS with the current Debian stable, you'll need to use a different tag.
-In this example, Debian 11 (bullseye) is newer than the default `node:16` Debian 10 (buster) release.
-Why isn't Debian updated?
-For stability of that Node.js major version.
-Once you start using a specific Node.js major release (say 16.x), you can expect the underlying Debian major version to not change for any future Node.js 16.x release of official images.
-Once Debian 11 (bullseye) came out, you would have to change your image tag to specify that Debian version if you wanted to change the Debian base during a Node.js major release cycle.
-If you don't pin all apt packages, then changing the underlying Debian version to a new major release may cause major package updates that would break your app.
-- `debian:11-slim` saves 44MB and 2k files, but **Debian slim has the same CVE count as the default `debian:latest` image**.
-Too bad.
-- **Ubuntu is historially faster to fix CVEs in its LTS than Debian.** You'll notice much lower CVE counts in Ubuntu-based images.
-It's my go to default base for [JIT-based](https://en.wikipedia.org/wiki/Just-in-time_compilation) programming languages (Node.js, Python, Ruby, etc.)
-- Google's [Distroless image](https://github.com/GoogleContainerTools/distroless) only has 1% of the file count compared to the others, yet it still similar CVE numbers to Ubuntu, and only saves 60MB in size. **Is distroless really worth the added complexity?**
-- CVE counts are a moving target, so I don't make long-term image decisions base on a small CVE count difference (under 10), but we see a trend here.
-The High+Critical is the most important, and these images options tend to have under twenty, or **hundreds**.
-You can't reason with hundreds.
-It's a non-starter.
-It's very rare that anyone's going to analize that many and determine your true risk.
-With under twenty, someone can evaluate each for the "true risk" in that use case (e.g. is the vunerable file even executied).
-Anything that's "zero CVEs" won't always be zero.

 | Image Name                             | Tier 1 Support | CVEs (High+Crit)/TOTAL | Node Version Control | Image Size (Files) | Min Pkgs |
 | -------------------------------------- | -------------- | ---------------------- | -------------------- | ------------------ | -------- |